spacetelescope/slitlessutils/docs/simulation.rst

 Additional Instrument Settings
 ------------------------------
 However, there are many other parameters required to simulate a WFSS image, and these are stored in ``yaml`` files in the configuration directory in :file:`{$HOME}/.slitlessutils`.
-Most of these parameters are the subject of considerable calibration efforts, and as such, should probably not be adjusted if the results are to be trusted.

 .. toctree::
   :titlesonly: